-Holiday tragedy: Two die in Northland waters on Christmas Day
+Christmas tragedy: two die in Northland waters on Christmas Day

 However, the volunteers were all at home with their families for Christmas yesterday.

-"Unfortunately, we can't be out there 24/7," said Cooper, who does plan to be back out there patrolling on Boxing Day.
+"Unfortunately, we can't be out there 24/7," said Cooper, who does plan to be back out their patrolling on Boxing Day.

 The second tragic drowning involved a snorkeller at the Kai Iwi Lakes, near Northland's west coast, police said.